Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 Jeffrey N. Boyer - Fossil Group, Inc.

 On your question regarding what we did at the end of Q3, we didn't have to repatriate any cash at the end of Q3 to have the balance sheet that we had.
 And regarding Q4, we're not anticipating having to repatriate at this point any cash for the covenants.
 Given our current projections right now, we seem to be fine.
-We do go through, as you know, a temporary paydown at the end of every quarter, and we disclose that in our reported the results on that.
+We do go through, as you know, a temporary paydown at the end of every quarter, and we disclose that in our reported results on that.
 So there's no repatriation, but there's a temporary paydown for covenant purposes.

 Ike Boruchow - Wells Fargo Securities LLC